Shreddy and the Christmas Ghost

 The Cookie Mouse didn’t stop glaring, but her large round ears twitched with interest.

 Shreddy looked around for his ghostly follower, but he couldn’t see her anywhere in the faux tree branches.
 He hissed under his breath, “Where did you go, Whisperquick?”
 Then the branches started shaking, the colored lights flashed, and the maniacal squeaking of the rodential poltergeist began again.
-Shreddy’s ear flattened, and he yeowled in fear, anger, and fury, “Whisperquick!!!
+Shreddy’s ears flattened, and he yeowled in fear, anger, and fury, “Whisperquick!!!
 I thought we were done with that!”

 The shaking, flashing, and squeaking-laughter stopped.
 A bashful but translucent mouse appeared, perched on the tip of one of the branches.
 “Sorry,” she said.
 “I was nervous.”